listout/dotfiles/README.md

 - Bar: Polybar
 - GTK Theme: Materia (for now)
 - Filemanager: Thunar and Ranger
-- Overall Color Scheme: Onehalf
+- Overall Color Scheme: One

 #### Notes and links for me in case of a new install